Room-2015

 Grade: A-

-I am very happy that the film is receiving accolades and is the “thinking man’s” hit movie of the season.
+I am happy that the film is receiving accolades and is the “thinking man’s” hit movie of the season.

 To attempt to summarize the film, the film begins in 2005, approximately two years before the financial crisis of 2007-2008.

-Eccentric hedge fund manager Michael Burry (Christian Bale), realizes the U.S. housing market is very unstable and predicts a crash.
+Eccentric hedge fund manager Michael Burry (Christian Bale), realizes the U.S. housing market is unstable and predicts a crash.

 There is a sub-plot involving two younger investors also attempting to profit through the guidance of a retired banker (played by Brad Pitt).